-You’re ready to go – you’ve designed some shirts, customised your store and are set to start making money selling t-shirts online with Teemill.
-What now?
-Here’s 5 things that every top Teemiller did on their launch day to set up for success.
+You’re ready to go – you’ve designed some shirts, built a store and are ready to take the first steps towards building an amazing brand online.
+In this blog we look at the 5 things that every top Teemiller did right at the start that set them up for success.

 Firstly, it’s all about awareness.
-The reason why people shop elsewhere instead of buying your products is not because there’s some other magic trick that big businesses have.
+The reason why people shop elsewhere instead of buying your products is not that there is some other magic trick that big businesses have.

 The top reason people won’t shop at your store will be because they don’t know about it.
 The goal is simple: We need to make people aware of your products, and often.

 This blog contains the first key ingredients to make sure that those customers don’t have any obstacles on their journey to your checkout.

 Add to Twitter